ilyasergey/YSC2229/source/week-02-arrays.rst

 Arrays and Operations on Them
 =============================

-So far the main data structure we've been looking and and using as a container is an algebraic list.
+So far the main data structure we've been looking at and using as a container is an algebraic list.
 While simple to work with and grow by adding new elements to the beginning, algebraic lists have a significant shortcoming: they do not allow an instant access to their